 For many people, CUP is diagnosed at an advanced stage and treatment is unlikely to cure it.
 However, treatment may be able to control the cancer and improve your symptoms.
 It is possible that treatment may make you feel better and help you live longer.
-This is called palliative treatment.
+This is called palliative care.

 Chemotherapy is the treatment of cancer with anti-cancer (cytotoxic) drugs.
 The aim of chemotherapy is to kill cancer cells while doing the least possible damage to healthy cells.

-Chemotherapy is one of the treatments for CUP.
-The drugs circulate through the bloodstream and can kill cancer cells throughout the body (called a systemic treatment).
 Chemotherapy is used to shrink tumours, and to relieve symptoms caused by the cancer.
 It can also be used in combination with radiotherapy or surgery to try and kill any local collections of cancer cells in the body.
+Different cancer cells respond to different chemotherapy drugs.
+People with CUP may have a combination of drugs.

 Generally, chemotherapy is given intravenously through a drip or plastic tube (catheter) inserted into a vein in your arm, hand or chest.
+The drugs circulate through the bloodstream and can kill cancer cells throughout the body (called systemic treatment).
 Some types of chemotherapy are taken orally (tablet form).

-Different cancer cells respond to different chemotherapy drugs.
-People with CUP may have a combination of drugs.
+You may have treatment as external or internal radiotherapy.
+External radiotherapy is given from a machine outside the body, and for internal radiotherapy a radiation source is put inside the body on or near the cancer.
+Radiotherapy treatment is painless.
 The total number of radiotherapy treatments and their duration will depend on your situation.
 Sometimes only a couple of treatments are necessary, or you may need radiotherapy every weekday for several weeks.

 Surgery is a common treatment for many types of cancer if they are found at an early stage.
 With CUP, the cancer has already spread beyond the site where it started, so surgery may not be used as a treatment.